Nexus-Crypto-Services/nexus-token/token/README.md

 `afterPreSale`: This will enable the VPI market, restore fees and anti-bot and enable buys and sells on PCS.

 This sequence of functions can only be called once so be careful not to call it before time.

-### AntiBot

-The anti-bot features is a set of functionalities designed to prevent frontrunning and bot buy-sell attacks.
-This happens in two ways.
-First there is a cool down period of 10 seconds between buy and sell transaction that don't allow the same wallet to make two buy or sell transactions under 10 seconds.
-Secondly there is a max limit for buys and sells that is kep low at the first hours of market in order to increase the transaction costs of a buy-sell attack.

-It is important to remember that there is a anti-bot list in place that will blacklist any bot if the dev choses so.
-However all the tokens in possession of a bot can be considered burned tokens since it cannot do transactions anymore.

 ### VPI Market